The single biggest problem in communication is the illusion that it has taken place. -George Bernard Shaw

 • Get permission before offering feedback, coaching or advice.

-Please share with friends, family, and co-workers.
+Please share this guide for effective communication with friends, family, and co-workers.